“The body is like a piano, and happiness is like music. It is needful to have the instrument in good order.”

 A chronic bad back or excess body fat can have major impacts on family time.
 If your back is too sore to play with your kids, swim with your loved ones then it won’t matter if you have millions in you bank account because your quality of life is not optimal.

-We need to anchor our motivation to what’s important.
+We need to anchor our fitness motivation to what’s important.

 How would living a healthy active lifestyle affect the family relationship?